team-telnyx/demo-ivr-node/README.md

 1. handle an incoming call
 2. greet and use text-to-speech to indicate all options
-3. digest DTMS to navigate the user through the voice menus and redirect the call to an agent
+3. digest DTMF to navigate the user through the voice menus and redirect the call to an agent

 <p align="center">